 Undergraduate Research Opportunities

-I am always happy to talk to prospective postdocs who have their own funding or wish to apply for joint funding.
+I am always happy to talk to prospective postdocs who have their own funding or wish to apply for joint funding (I do not currently have any empty postdoctoral positions).
 Please contact me with research ideas and potential funding sources if you fall into this category.

 University of Washington